frankchoongsaeng/chatbox/docs/contribution.md

 2. If not, open a new issue on GitHub.
 3. Clearly describe the issue, including steps to reproduce it and any relevant information (e.g., error messages, screenshots).

+## Choosing the Right Issue

+When looking for an issue to work on, consider the following:

+1. Choose an issue that aligns with your skills and interests.
+2. Look for issues labeled "good first issue" or "help wanted" if you're new to the project.
+3. Communicate with the maintainers or other contributors to ensure the issue hasn't been claimed by someone else.

 ## Resources

 Here are some resources to help you learn Node.js, Next.js, and Socket.IO:

 ### Node.js

 - [Node.js Official Documentation](https://nodejs.org/en/docs/)
 - [The Node.js Master Class](https://pirple.thinkific.com/courses/the-nodejs-master-class)

 ### Next.js

 - [Next.js Official Documentation](https://nextjs.org/docs)
 - [Next.js Crash Course by Traversy Media](https://www.youtube.com/watch?v=mTz0GXj8NN0)

 ### Socket.IO

 - [Socket.IO Official Documentation](https://socket.io/docs/v4)
 - [Socket.IO - Real-time Web Apps with JavaScript by Academind](https://www.youtube.com/watch?v=2nXQQ7Dv7iU)